Chukwudifu Oputa: Early life and education

 He started his education at the Sacred Heart School, Oguta from 1930 to 1936 and then proceeded to the Christ the king College, Onitsha for his post primary education from 1937 to 1940 where he obtained his West Africa Senior School Certificate.

 Oputa furthered to the Yaba Higher College but had to leave for Achimota College, Ghana during the World War II where he obtained a degree in Economics in 1945.
 He then moved to London where he graduated with a Bachelor of Arts in History from the University of London and then a degree in Law by 1953.
 He was called to bar at the Bar-Gary Inn on 26 November 1953.

+After the war, Oputa was a principal of Kalabari National College, Buguma until 1948, and between 1949 and 1951 was Administrative Officer, Nigerian Secretariat.

 Law career

 Oputa came back to Nigeria where he set up a private law firm and practiced for years, handling multiple high-profile cases including the Oguta Chieftaincy Title dispute in 1959 and the Amayenabo dispute in 1960.
 He was appointed a justice of the then High Court of Eastern Nigeria in 1966 and promoted to Chief Judge of Imo State in 1976.

+Between 1971 and 1976, Oputa served as a judge in the defunct East Central State and from 1976 to 1984 was High Court Judge of Imo State.

 Oputa was promoted to Justice of the Supreme Court of Nigeria in 1984 where he served for 5 years before he retired in 1989.
 His stint at the Supreme court was commended by his fellow justices with former Chief Justice, Mohammed Bello, described him as "the Socrates of the Supreme Court".
 He was recalled by Olusegun Obasanjo to head The Human Rights Violation Investigation Commission of Nigeria famously referred to as the Oputa panel to investigate human rights during the period of military rule from 1984 to 1999.

 Personal life

-Oputa was a devoted Catholic and honored Knight Commander of St. Gregory the great and Knight Commander of St. Sylvester pope, Knight of St. Mulumba.
-He has published over 40 papers in lectures, conferences and seminar.
-The Oputa Foundation was created in his honor to promote accountable, transparent and respect for the rule of law..
+Oputa was a devoted Catholic and honored as a Knight Commander of St. Gregory the Great, Knight Commander of St. Sylvester, and Knight of St. Mulumba.
+He published over 40 papers in lectures, conferences and seminars.
+The Oputa Foundation was created in his honor to promote accountable, transparent and respect for the rule of law.
 He died on 4 May 2014 due to a minor illness.

+Awards and honours

+In appreciation of his service to Nigeria, he was conferred with the National Honour of Commander of the Order of the Federal Republic (CFR) by President Goodluck Jonathan.

+Justice Oputa was made a member of the prestigious Igbuu society of Oguta, a fact which entitled him to use the word Ogbuagu as a pre-nominal honorific.